KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 % %%%%%%%%%%%%%%%%%%%%%%%%%%%%

 In every MLEM iteration a projection and backprojection is executed.
 The projection {math}`\sum_j c_{ij} \lambda_j` simulates the acquisition and the backprojection {math}`\sum_i c_{ij} q_i` is the corresponding adjoint operator.
 A more accurate simulation of the acquisition should result in a more accurate reconstruction of the image from the acquired tomographic data.
 In SPECT, the system matrix elements {math}`c_{ij}` should account for the position dependent attenuation to ensure that MLEM produces quantitative images.
-In PET, the elements {math}`c_{ij}` should model the attenuation and detector sensitivities (see equation [47](#eq:petnorm)), and for TOF-PET, also the width of the TOF-resolution.
+In PET, the elements {math}`c_{ij}` should model the attenuation and detector sensitivities (see equation [](#eq:petnorm)), and for TOF-PET, also the width of the TOF-resolution.

 :::{figure} figs/fig_resol_line_cone.pdf
 :name: fig:resolcone